I'm Honey!

 My mother never spoiled me with material possessions.
 She spoiled me with her teachings and actions.

-I am sorry to say our grands are a part of the entitled generation.
+I am sorry to say, our grands are part of the entitled generation.
 They expect.
-Not all — but far more do than don’t.
+Not all—but far more do than don’t.
 I know that grandmothers who understand the feeling of gratitude can enlighten their grands like my mother enlightened me.

-What better time to instill your mark than at Thanksgiving and the holidays.
+What better time to instill your mark than now?

 POINTERS TO TEACH ‘ALL AGE’ GRANDS HOW TO LIVE A LIFESTYLE WITH GRATITUDE